ammaratef45/Attendance-Admin/README.md

 - `curl -sSL https://get.rvm.io | bash -s stable --ruby`
 - `gem install pdd`

+## Fingerprint
+To be able to use our firebase auth service, we must allow you.
+Run `keytool -exportcert -alias your-key-name -keystore /path/to/your/keystore/file -list -v` and send me the SHA-1

 ## contribution
 - Make a fork.
 - Pick an issue you want to solve, or implement a feature.